JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 `annotations` describe all or part of a sound using text tags or any other arbitrary piece of data.
-The Cochlea API natively supports the creation and storage of text tags, but any other arbitrary data can be hosted elsewhere.
+The Cochlea API natively supports the creation and storage of text tags, but other arbitrary data describing sound segments can be hosted elsewhere.
 We might create annotations tagging a segment of audio as containing female speech or create an annotation that highlights an interesting segment of a longer audio sequence.
 Finally, we might compute dense numerical features from the raw audio samples (such as short-time Fourier transform data, chroma, or MFCC data) and store them as NumPy arrays in an S3 bucket.

 In this way, annotations again become pointers to arbitrary data hosted on the internet, just as `sound` resources are.
 Just as servers hosting audio data